jpgmv1998/reproducible_paper_template/randomReferences.md

 [Unofficial guidance on various topics by Social Science Data Editors](https://social-science-data-editors.github.io/guidance/) - Guidance on creating replicable data and program archives.
 Guidance on testing replicability of code.

 [Replication tutorial - Lars Vilhuber](https://labordynamicsinstitute.github.io/replication-tutorial-2019/#/12) - Replication and Reproducibility in Social Sciences and Statistics: Overview and Practice (2019).

-[Code and Data Guide - Gentzkow & Shapiro](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf) - Code and Data for the Social Sciences: A Practitioner’s Guide by Matthew Gentzkow and Jesse M. Shapiro (2014).

 [RA Manual - Gentzkow & Shapiro Lab](https://github.com/gslab-econ/ra-manual/wiki) - Manual intended to introduce their workflow for new Research Assistants